darchr/gem5art/docs/tutorials/npb-tutorial.md

 ./packer build npb/npb.json
 ```

+Once this process succeeds, the created disk image can be found on `npb/npb-image/npb`.
+A disk image already created following the above instructions can be found, gzipped, [here](http://dist.gem5.org/dist/v20-1/images/x86/ubuntu-18-04/npb.img.gz).

 ## Compiling the linux kernel

-In this tutorial, we will use the latest LTS (long term support) release of linux kernel v4.19.83 with gem5 to run NAS parallel benchmarks.
+In this tutorial, we use of the LTS (long term support) releases of linux kernel v4.19.83 with gem5 to run NAS parallel benchmarks.
-First, get the linux kernel config file from [here](https://github.com/darchr/gem5art/blob/master/docs/linux-configs/config.4.19.83), and place it in npb-tests folder.
+First, get the linux kernel config file from [here](https://gem5.googlesource.com/public/gem5-resources/+/refs/heads/stable/src/boot-exit/linux-configs/), and place it in npb-tests folder.
 Then, we will get the linux source of version 4.19.83:

 ```